manuelescrig/After-Effects-Example/README.md

 # AppBuilders2017
-Animation project for the Liip Sponsorship.
+Animation project for the Liip Sponsorship created with Adobe After Effects and imported in the app using Lottie.

 # Blog posts